arykanary/PortFolio/README.md

 # PortFolio

-In this repository we show some of the smaller example projects we work on.
+In this repository I'll show some sections of projects I've done.